VO1MRC

 September: Honorary member Jack Belrose will be presenting at an IEEE event. to honour the first voice transmission by Fessenden in 1906.

 August 2008.
-Bart Lee KV6LEE reports that his article on the Marconi experimnent has been published in the Antique Wireless Association Review, Vol. 21, 2008.
+Bart Lee KV6LEE reports that his article on the Marconi experiment has been published in the Antique Wireless Association Review, Vol. 21, 2008.

 June 2008.
 Several Newfoundland and Labrador radio clubs including MRCN take to the airwaves for the annual ARRL field day on the 28-29th.